06 Oct Knowing Where The Line Is

+Attention all architects, engineers, contractors and developers!
+Time to get out your calculators to evaluate the scope of two very important projects.
 Our first site is located in Jerusalem.
-It’s a very significant development—the original Temple, God’s house.
-The specs are detailed in the blueprints that have been preserved in I Kings 5 and 6.
-In short, the structure was 60 cubits long, 20 cubits wide and 30 cubits high.
-(Note: ancient civilizations typically used the long cubit, about 19.8 to 20.6 inches) Also note the project schedule.
-It took seven years to complete the construction of the Holy Place.
+It’s a very significant development—the original Temple built by King Solomon of Israel.
+The specs are detailed in the blueprints found in I Kings 5 and 6 of the Bible.
+The structure was 60 cubits long, 20 cubits wide and 30 cubits high.
+(Note: the long cubit was about 19.8 to 20.6 inches) Also note the project schedule of 7 years to complete the temple (1 Kings 6:38)

 “Whatever you do, do it enthusiastically, as something done for the Lord and not for men.”
 (Colossians 3:23)

 “But seek first the kingdom of God and his righteousness, and all these things will be added to you.”
 (Matthew 6:33)

 God’s Word also warns us about the deception of wealth, power and fame: